mflycon/Getting_and_Cleaning/CodeBook.md

 Getting_and_Cleaning
 Programming assignment of week 4

-This codebook summarizes content of the file "data_tidy".
+This codebook summarizes content of the file "data_tidy.csv".

 ## Presentation

-This object results from merging together the 2 sets ("test" set and "training" set) found in the original dataset ( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+"data_tidy.csv" results from merging together the 2 sets ("test" set and "training" set) found in the original dataset ( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 We also named columns according to the original dataset metadata.